 How the service works:

-The In-School Psychology counselling service is a free service provided on-site at the child or adolescents school.
-One psychologist will be assigned to your school and will work in a collaborative manner with the wellbeing co-ordinator, teachers and parents to ensure the best outcome for the child/adolescent.
-The duration and frequency of time spent at the school will be determined by the number and type of referrals and the needs of each child/adolescent.
+The In-School Psychology counselling service is a free service provided on-site at the child or adolescents school for clients who are unable to attend at our clinic rooms.
+A psychologist will be assigned to your school and will work in a collaborative manner with the wellbeing co-ordinator, teachers and parents to ensure the best outcome for the child/adolescent.
 Our psychologist will regularly meet with the school’s contact person to discuss current and potential referrals.

 In-School Psychology’s service is bulk billed to Medicare through the Better Access to Mental Health Care initiative or through the National Disability Insurance Scheme (NDIS).
 A child or adolescent is able to access the free counselling service when a Health Care Plan is filled out by the child/adolescent’s General Practitioner or Paediatrician.
 Each Health Care Plan entitles the child/adolescent to a maximum of 10 individual sessions and 10 group sessions each calendar year.
 Children under the age of 13 with a diagnosed Autism Spectrum Disorder are entitled to a maximum of 20 sessions bulk billed to Medicare.
 Children/adolescents eligible under the NDIS are eligible to a specific number of sessions dependent on their individual plan.
 There is no out of pocket cost to the school or the parents for In-School Psychology’s service provided onsite at schools.